quiaro/studio3/ui/README.md

             // Name of the application's default service provider.
 If no other service
             // providers are defined or if they are defined, but are named differently
-            // than the default_service_provider then this will serve as reference to the
+            // than the default_service_provider then this name will serve as reference
-            // service provider used to boostrap the application.
+            // to the service provider used to boostrap the application.
+If one of the
+            // service providers in the 'service_providers' property has the same name
+            // as the default_service_provider then the service provider used to bootstrap
+            // the application is not accessible to any modules or plugins (in other
+            // words, the services used to bootstrap the application will be hidden to
-            "default_service_provider": "StudioServices",
+            // everyone except to the CSUI core) "default_service_provider": "StudioServices",

             // Default language for modules/plugins that have multi-language support